soravux/scoop/doc/usage.rst

     python -m scoop fullTree.py

 .. note::
-  If you are using a Python version prior to 2.7, you must start SCOOP using :option:`-m scoop.__main__`.
+  When using a Python version prior to 2.7, you must start SCOOP using :option:`-m scoop.__main__`.

   You should also consider using an up-to-date version of Python.

 Here is a list of the parameters that can be passed to SCOOP::